Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-where $U$ is the total energy of the filament [$U=U_{att}+U_{dip}+U_S$].
-The experimental specific heat is related to this definition according to $C_{Ve} = k_e ~C_V$.
+Further insight into the behaviour of the magnetic filament in the regime $\eta<0.10$ can be obtained by examining the specific heat $C_V$.
 Figure \ref{f4} shows the specific heat as a function of temperature.
-The bottom plot in figure \ref{f4} shows some small peaks appearing around $T \sim 0.8-0.9$ which can be identified with the transition from open to closed structures.
-Three main features can be observed for such peaks: the first one is that for values of $\eta \in [0,0.07]$ they almost coincide in position, value and width.
-This means that the corresponding transitions are almost independent of the strength of the attractive interaction.
-This independence is due to the absence of close contacts between particles which are not first nearest neighbours.
-The second feature is that compared to the peaks that can be observed in the top plot of figure \ref{f4}, the peaks around $T \sim 0.8-0.9$ represent very small fluctuations in the energy.
-This fact is coherent with the idea that those peaks represent a transition from extended open to simple closed structures because the difference in the total energy between one state and the other should not be much larger than the energy due to the creation of a new pair of aligned dipoles, plus the energy due to the close contact of two particles.
-A third feature is that when the value of $\eta$ increases, the peaks representing the transition from open to closed structures become partially overlapped by the tails of the larger peaks present in the specific heat.
-This overlap makes it very difficult to determine the temperature of the open-closed transition from the peaks of the specific heat for values of $\eta>0.07$.
-In fact, the only observable we have found to roughly determine the point of this transition is $dR_{ee}(T)/dT$.
-It is reasonable to consider that the transition approximately coincides with the inflection point of the end-to-end distance, \ie $dR_{ee}(T)/dT$ has an extrema at that temperature.
-Nonetheless the scenario becomes more complex due to the fact that, as $\eta \rightarrow 0.10$, $R_{ee}$ shows a two-fold decay.
-We will come back to this point later in section \ref{results3aseccio} where a global picture of the phase diagram will be available.
+The bottom plot in Figure \ref{f4} shows some small peaks appearing around $T \sim 0.8-0.9$ which can be identified with the transition from open to closed structures.
+Two main features can be observed for such peaks: the first one is that for values of $\eta \in [0,0.07]$ they almost coincide in position and width.
+This means that this transition is almost independent of the strength of the attractive interaction, and is due to the absence of close contacts between particles which are not first nearest neighbours.
+The second feature is that the fluctuations in energy are small compared to the peaks observed in the top plot of Figure \ref{f4}.
+This fact is coherent with the idea that those peaks represent a transition from extended open to simple closed structures since the difference in the total energy should not be much larger than the energy originated in the creation of a new pair of aligned dipoles, plus the energy due to the close contact of two particles.
+These peaks in the specific heat are expected to grow with $N$ as in the case of non-magnetic homopolymers \cite{2005-rampf}, and non-sticky chains \cite{2011-sanchez}.